 This is a guest post by 17-year old student Annabel Buxton.
-Annabel lives in Kent in the South of England and she’s just back from a family summer holiday to Russia with her parents and brother.
+Annabel lives in Kent in the South of England and she’s sharing her experiences from a family summer holiday to Russia with her parents and brother.
 They spent the first part of their trip in Moscow.

 ‘This year we struggled to decided on our perfect family holiday.
 My brother and I are 14 and 17 respectively and my Dad is just not interested in a holiday by the pool, so we searched for something different.
 After much deliberation we decided to book a week-long trip to Russia, starting in Moscow and then transferring via the Trans-Siberian railway to St. Petersburg.
 We booked our holiday through the Russian tourist board who organised the flights and hotels, helped us apply for visas and generally organised our whole trip.